kabuto-mk7/Jade/README.md

 ## Built With

-Here are the main frameworks I used
+Here are the main frameworks and tools I used

 * [Python](https://www.python.org/)
 * [PyGame](https://www.pygame.org/news)